bbchallenge/bbchallenge/src/routes/method.md

 1. **Phase 1: seed database.** Enumerate the _useful_ space of 5-state Turing machines and mark as **undecided** any machine that exceeded the set [time or space limits](#time-space-limits).
 This phase provides the [seed database](#seed-database) of undecided 5-state machines on which the busy beaver challenge is built.

 2. **Phase 2: deciders.** Write independent [deciders](#deciders), i.e. programs that will decide the behavior of families of machines in the seed database.
-We aim to classify these families in the [zoology](/#zoology) and to come up with deciders for each families.
+We aim to classify these families in the [zoology](/#zoology) and to come up with deciders for each family.

 **Phase 1** was completed in December 2021: